golang/website/_content/doc/tutorial/database-access.md

     *   Create an `album` table with four columns: `title`, `artist`, and `price`.
         Each row's `id` value is created automatically by the DBMS.

-    *   Add three rows with values.
+    *   Add four rows with values.

 7. From the `mysql` command prompt, run the script you just created.